htcondor/htcondor-python/docs/htcondor.rst

    Client object for a remote ``condor_schedd``.

-   .. method:: __init__( location_ad )
+   .. method:: __init__( location_ad=None )

       Create an instance of the :class:`Schedd` class.

-      Optional parameter ``location_ad`` describes the location of the remote ``condor_schedd`` daemon, as returned by the :meth:`Collector.locate` method.
+      :param location_ad: describes the location of the remote ``condor_schedd`` daemon, as returned by the :meth:`Collector.locate` method.
 If the parameter is omitted, the local ``condor_schedd`` daemon is used.
+      :type location_ad: :class:`classad.ClassAd`

    .. method:: transaction(flags=0, continue_txn=False)

-      Start a transaction with the condor_schedd.
-Returns a transaction context manager.
+      Start a transaction with the ``condor_schedd``.

-      Starting a new transaction while one is ongoing is an error.
+      Starting a new transaction while one is ongoing is an error unless the ``continue_txn`` flag is set.

-      The optional parameter flags defaults to 0.
-Transaction flags are from the the enum :class:`TransactionFlags`, and the three flags are NonDurable, SetDirty, or ShouldLog.
-      NonDurable is used for performance, as it eliminates extra fsync() calls.
-If the ``condor_schedd`` crashes before the transaction is written to disk, the transaction will be retried on restart of the condor_schedd.
-SetDirty marks the changed ClassAds as dirty, so an update notification is sent to the ``condor_shadow`` and the ``condor_gridmanager``.  ``ShouldLog`` causes changes to the job queue to be logged in the job event log file.

-      The optional parameter ``continue_txn`` defaults to ``False``; set the value to true to extend an ongoing transaction.
+      :param flags: Flags controlling the behavior of the transaction, defaulting to 0.
+      :type flags: :class:`TransactionFlags`
+      :param bool continue_txn: Set to ``True`` if you would like this transaction to extend any pre-existing transaction; defaults to ``False``.
+If this is not set, starting a transaction inside a pre-existing transaction will cause an exception to be thrown.
+      :return: A transaction context manager object.

+   .. method:: act( action, job_spec )

+      Change status of job(s) in the ``condor_schedd`` daemon.
+The return value is a ClassAd object describing the number of jobs changed.

+      This will throw an exception if no jobs are matched by the constraint.

+      :param action: The action to perform; must be of the enum JobAction.
+      :type action: :class:`JobAction`
+      :param job_spec: The job specification.
+It can either be a list of job IDs or a string specifying a constraint.
+         Only jobs matching this description will be acted upon.
+      :type job_spec: list[str] or str

 .. _collector_class: